nmdickso/Phys490FinalProject/README.md

 ## Recreating SciNet

+SciNet is a fully connected β-VAE, meaning the weight of the KLD term in the loss function is a hyperparameter (called β).
+There are two differences which make SciNet unique:
+1. β is annealed, meaning its value is increased over epochs.
-SciNet is a simply-connected neural network with a bottleneck and an additional input on one of its hidden layers.
-The question neuron is done by concatenating the output of the layer that comes before the latent layer with the question neuron(s), which is then be passed to the first layer of the decoder (done in the forward function).
+2. There is an additional input into the decoder in the form of the question neurons.

+The only complexity in recreating this network pertains to the question neuron.
+This is done by concatenating the output of the latent layer with the question neurons, all of which is then passed through the decoder.
-For the loss function and optimizer, a few choices were compared before settling with mean square loss and adam, respectively.

 ## Examples
 ### Damped Pendulum